 The Standard User Plan has a higher daily charge and a lower charge per kWh used, and it’s usually for households of more than two people who are home lots and use a lot of electricity for heating and hot water, or large flats.
-The Low User plan has a fixed rate of no more than 30 cents a day but a higher kWh rate.
+The Low User plan has a lower daily charge but a higher kWh rate.
 These are usually households of one or two people living in well insulated, energy efficient houses, often also using other forms of energy (like gas hot water or a wood burner fire).

 Why were Low Users and Standard Users split up in the first place?